007Whitetiger/HypixelPython/README.md

-# HyPy
+# PyHy

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/007Whitetiger/HyPy)

-HyPy is a API wrapper for the Hypixel Network Public API!
+PyHy is a API wrapper for the Hypixel Network Public API!
 Features:
  - Get json dictionary's easily
  - Get 'objects'

 # New Features!

-  - The main realease of HyPy is a beta.
+  - The main realease of PyHy is a beta.

 > Using this Package is on your own risk! :)